-Students who have been approved for participating in study abroad or the Washington Semester program and require on-campus housing for one of the two semesters during the same academic year must apply and receive permission from the Office of Residence Life.
-Exceptions to the provisions in this paragraph are for extraordinary circumstances only and rarely granted, and must be obtained in writing from the Office of Residence Life.
+Students who have been approved for participating in study abroad or the Washington Semester program and require on-campus housing for one of the two semesters during the same academic year must apply and receive permission from the Office of Residence Life and Housing.
+Exceptions to the provisions in this paragraph are for extraordinary circumstances only, are rarely granted, and must be obtained in writing from the Office of Residence Life and Housing.

 In the apartment complexes, suites, and traditional halls, rooms are fully furnished.
 Students are responsible for bringing their own linens, pillows, blankets, and personal items.
-The apartment complexes, suites and traditional halls follow the academic calendar and are closed during the vacation periods.
-Any exceptions to the aforementioned must be approved by the Office of Residence Life.
+The apartment complexes, suites, and traditional halls follow the academic calendar and are closed during the vacation periods.
+Any exceptions to the aforementioned must be approved by the Office of Residence Life and Housing.

-Every residential building provides Internet and cable TV access, a laundry facility, and study lounge space.
+Every residential building provides Internet and cable TV access, a laundry facility, and a study lounge space.

 Traditional Residence Halls

 The College has eight traditional residence halls with single, two-, three-, and four-person rooms, predominately occupied by freshman and sophomore students.
 These traditional halls are gender-specific by floor and/or building and are secured by the College’s card access system.
 Each building has its own unique setting and environment.